astropy/photutils/docs/user_guide/psf.rst

       9        6          2
      10        7          1

-Care should be taken in defining the star groups.
-Simultaneously fitting very large star groups is computationally expensive and error-prone.
+Care should be taken in defining the source groups.
+Simultaneously fitting very large source groups is computationally expensive and error-prone.
 Internally, source grouping requires the creation of a compound Astropy model.
 Due to the way compound Astropy models are currently constructed, large groups also require excessively large amounts of memory; this will hopefully be fixed in a future Astropy version.
-A warning will be raised if the number of sources in a group exceeds 25.
+A warning will be raised if the number of sources in a group exceeds a threshold defined by the ``group_warning_threshold`` keyword.

 Local Background Subtraction